Islandora/Crayfish/Homarus/README.md

 You also need to set your Fedora Base Url to allow the Fedora Resource to be pulled in automatically.
 This is done in the `/path/to/Homarus/config/packages/crayfish_commons.yaml`.

-Also in the `/path/to/Homarus/config/packages/crayfish_commons.yaml` file you can point to the location of your `syn-settings.xml`.
-If you don't have a `syn-settings.xml` look at the [Syn](http://github.com/Islandora/Syn) documentation.

 ### Logging

 To change your log settings, edit the `/path/to/Homarus/config/packages/monolog.yaml` file.